+A behavioral scientist must hold a four-year bachelor’s degree, preferably in behavioral science, psychology, clinical psychology, or sociology.
+Not all universities offer specialized behavioral science degrees at the undergraduate level, so related fields may be the best option.
 For those interested in behavioral science, coursework should include psychology, sociology, statistics, research methods and abnormal psychology.
 Expertise in designing and conducting experimental and survey-based research is very important.
 A strong candidate ought to develop data analytic skills as well as the ability to write up and present research results in a professional, reader-friendly way.

 After completing an undergraduate education, most aspiring behavioral scientists will have to choose a sub-area of study and begin seeking education and experience in that field.
 For example, a graduate who is interested in criminal justice should seek an internship or research position in a correctional facility, drug treatment center, or police department.